|Jetbeam M2S WP-RX|

 - Max battery life of 7.5 hours on Low ( I measured 8 hours and 53 minutes)

-This one is not available anymore.
-You can have a look at its successor (which performs worse), the Jetbeam RRT M2S Raptor
+The Jetbeam M2S WP-RX is discontinued.
+You can have a look at its successor (which performs actually worse), the Jetbeam RRT M2S Raptor